adaptivelab/bitly-historics/README.md

     $ BITLY_HISTORICS_CONFIG=testing nosetests --cover-html --with-coverage
 and then check the ./cover/index.html file for historics.py (and other files in this project).

-    # UNDERGOING SOME CHANGES:
-    # To test the Bitly modeul you'll need an access token, insert it below so it is available as an environment variable:
-    $ BITLY_ACCESS_TOKEN=<bitly token> BITLY_HISTORICS_CONFIG=testing nosetests bitly-api-ianozsvald/test/

 Usage:
 -----

 First - to get help use:

     $ BITLY_HISTORICS_CONFIG=production python historics.py --help

 To featch new links for the domains we're tracking, and all the click history for these links (which will be our most common operation) use:

     $ BITLY_HISTORICS_CONFIG=production python historics.py -e

 To add a domain, we ask Bitly for all the Bitly links for asos.com: